I wanted to scream!

 - Backfill them with proxies so their day job gets done and they are not working two jobs.
 The great resignation is on, so don’t risk losing your best!

 - Always manage the vendor.
 SOFTWARE VENDORS CAN’T MANAGE PROJECTS.
-If you don’t know how to manage a project or a program, hire it done.
+If you don’t know how to manage a project or a program, hire pros and someone who represents you!

 - Spend the money.
-If you must cheap your way in, don’t do it.
+If you must cheap your way in, don’t do the project.